anowak/sample-rubyonrails-parallel-matrix/README.md

 Using Selenium
 --------------

-To simulate long-running tests, this sample uses Selenium to execute scenarios tagged with `@javascript`.
+To simulate long-running tests, this sample uses Selenium to execute specs marked with `:js => true`.
 To make Selenium available in Shippable environment, we need to add the following lines to the `shippable.yml` file:

     addons:
       firefox: "28.0"